theodesp/stable-systems-checklist/README.md

 - [ ] Do Penetration Testing.
 - [ ] Do fuzz testing.
 - [ ] Everything is Auditable.
+- [ ] Identify whatever your most expensive transactions are, and double or triple the proportion of those transactions to see how your system handles stress.
+- [ ] Do Stress Tests.

 ### Security tools
 #### Auditing